kvietmeier/scripts/README.md

 ---

-Bash, ksh, csh, and misc Linux utilities.
+Bash, ksh, csh, python, and misc Linux utilities.

 I may add my cloud-init scripts here as well but if you want to see them now they are in the Terraform repo.